CarlSargunar/Umbraco-Docker-Workshop/2-Simple-Umbraco-Container.md

 TODO : Desribe what each line of this file does.

-TODO : Not sure launchsettings does anything, check and remove if not needed.

 ## Build the Docker Image
 Now that we have the Dockerfile set up, we can build the Docker image.
 Make sure you are in the `SimpleContainer` folder and run the following command: